zaiisao/Documentation/en/Recording/recording_cpp.md

 <td><p>Warning codes:</p>
 <ul>
 <li>WARN_NO_AVAILABLE_CHANNEL = 103: No channel resources are available.
 Maybe because the server cannot allocate any channel resource.</li>
 <li>WARN_LOOKUP_CHANNEL_TIMEOUT = 104: A timeout when looking up the channel.
 When joining a channel, the SDK looks up the specified channel.
-The warning usually occurs when the network condition is too poor to connect to the server.</li>
+This warning usually occurs when the network conditions are too poor to connect to the server.</li>
 <li>WARN_LOOKUP_CHANNEL_REJECTED = 105: The server rejected the request to look up the channel.
 The server cannot process this request or the request is illegal.</li>
 <li>WARN_OPEN_CHANNEL_TIMEOUT = 106: A timeout occurred when opening the channel.
 Once the specific channel is found, the SDK opens the channel.
-The warning usually occurs when the network condition is too poor to connect to the server.</li>
+This warning usually occurs when the network conditions are too poor to connect to the server.</li>
 <li>WARN_OPEN_CHANNEL_REJECTED = 107: The server rejected the request to open the channel.
 The server cannot process this request or the request is illegal.</li>
 </ul>
 </td>